 The Jøtul F 50 TL is designed to burn cleanly and efficiently when used according to the guidelines in this manual.
-In order to maintain proper performance, you should inspect the chimney and chimney connector at the beginning of each heating season and then every other month during the heating season.
+In order to maintain proper performance, you should inspect the chimney and chimney connector at the beginning of each heating season and then every eight weeks during the heating season.
 Clean the chimney whenever creosote and fly ash accumulation exceeds 1/4 inch in any part of the system.
+If the stove.
+Also, use a shop vacuum to remove any debris that may have accumulated on the stove baffle.